Free shore access

 As one swims away from the beach, coral gets increasingly dense.
 Note that corals are quite deteriorated on this spot, just like it is on most Mauritian inner reefs.
 Their quality is better about 200m from the beach, where fine Acropora remain.

-Mind the purple sea urchins covering some areas, sometimes close to the shoreline.
+Mind the burrowing sea urchins covering some areas, sometimes close to the shoreline.
 Since the lagoon is frequented by boats, we advise to take a small signal buoy along with you if you want to swim outside the swimming areas.

 There are a lot of restaurants in Flic en Flac.
 The numerous food trucks set on the beach’s parking lot are an excellent, cheap option for those not willing to spend too much.
 Many accommodation options, fitting all budgets, are also available nearby.